MAP 673: Design For Interactive Web Mapping

 Module 02: User interaction in web maps

 We extend the first module to build a user interface (UI) element allowing the user to choose a new data attribute to update the map and legend dynamically.
 We bring back our desktop GIS tool, QGIS, from MAP 671 to execute a tabular join of dynamically generated US Census Bureau data to a GeoJSON file.
-This module asks the question: Can we do all of this in the browser?
-Future modules will demonstrate that we can leverage many opportunities to process data in the browser, on-the-fly.
+This module asks the question: Can we do this in the browser?
+The addendum demonstrates how we can leverage remote data APIs and map features on-the-fly.

 Module 03: JavaScript Control Structures